-The Student Health Program is supervised by the Director of Employee Health Services with an emphasis on prevention and the maintenance of positive health habits.
-The goals of the program are to promote the continued physical and emotional health of students to meet the demands of the nursing program.
+The Student Health Program is supervised by the Nurse Manager of Employee Health Services and Director of the School of Nursing and Allied Health Schools with an emphasis on prevention and the maintenance of positive health habits.
+The goals of the program are to promote the continued physical and emotional health of students to meet the demands of the education and chosen career, prevention of infectious disease transmission by screening students for contagious diseases or the lack of immunity to preventable infectious diseases, and a general health evaluation.
 Also to support the concept of the student accepting responsibility for maintenance of their own health.
 Students are to adhere to the policies and procedures and the school does not assume responsibility for the health and safety of students who fail to adhere to the policies and procedures.
+The student health office is located in the education building and the nurse can be reached at 814-534-9485.